-SPG made an announcement that their partnership with Virgin America Elevate program will end on January 6, 2017.
-Members can continue converting Starpoints or credit their stays to Alaska’s program.
+SPG made an announcement that their partnership with the Virgin America Elevate program will end on January 6, 2017.
+Members can continue converting Starpoints or credit their stays to Alaska’s program after this date.

 You can access SPG’s web page for partnership programs here.

 SPG has a long-standing partnership with both Alaska Airlines and Virgin America, and was excited to hear the news about the official close of their merger.
 This presents a great opportunity for Elevate members to join and enjoy all the benefits of Alaska’s award-winning Mileage Plan starting January 9th.
 Instead, SPG has decided to focus its partnership on Alaska Mileage Plan and end its partnership with Virgin America’s Elevate program.
 This means SPG members will no longer be able to earn Elevate points on hotel stays, or directly transfer Starpoints into Elevate accounts after January 6, 2017.